salim-b/hugoDocs/content/en/variables/page.md

 {{< new-in "0.117.0" >}} This renders all the shortcodes in the content, preserving the surrounding markup (e.g. Markdown) as is.

-The common use case this is to composing a page from multiple content files while preserving a global context for table of contents and foot notes.
+The common use case for this is composing a page from multiple content files while preserving a global context for table of contents and footnotes.

 This method is most often used in shortcode templates.
 A simple example of shortcode template including content from another page would look like: